 Late spring can be pleasantly warm and is recommended for its long, northern days.
 September and October are also good times to visit, as tourists have left and the weather is still warm enough to move around comfortably.

 Most winter days are relatively grey but there are plenty of indoor activities.
 The warm breeze coming in off the North Sea keeps Antwerp pretty temperate all year around.

 June to September, Antwerp is usually packed, with hotel prices rocketing.
 If you do not mind rain and wind, then autumn and early Spring can be a good choice, as hotels offer good deals and there is room abundance.
 Winters are chilly, but with great hotel prices.

-If you feel like you don’t want to spend a fortune in hotels, then avoid the city centre, and Oude Stad, where visitors go to find the essence of this city.
-A good budget option is Middelheim to the south, or the neighbourhood of Berchem, south of the Centraal Station, few minutes by train.
+If you feel like you don’t want to spend a fortune in hotels, then avoid the city centre and Oude Stad, where visitors go to find the essence of this city.
+Good budget options are Middelheim, or the neighbourhood of Berchem and many medium-priced and budget places are clustered in the Humdrum area around Centraal Station.
 Make sure you book your hotel in advance for better deals.

 Book your stay in Antwerp using the map below, or visit booking.com